If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Not long, depending on how quickly you manage to get the patterns of the ritual perfectly right.’

 ‘Just enough time before lunch.’
-Harry grinned.
-A knot of apprehension tangled itself into a ball of excitement somewhere down in his gut.
+Harry grinned, a knot of apprehension tangling itself into a ball of excitement somewhere down in his gut.
 ‘Excellent.’

 ‘Three concentric seven-pointed stars,’ Salazar said.
 ‘Make them large enough for you to stand in and make sure you get all the runes right.
 You need to change a few bits from the one in the book to get the balance right.’